tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 #### Multiple Inheritance
 * multiple base classes can be declared in a `,` separated list, each with its own access modifier
 * `class Rectangle: public Polygon, protected Output{...};`
+* TODO: what if it inherits the same member from two classes
+* Constructors: `Rectangle(int a, int b) : Polygon

 ## Other Language Features